 March 26, 2012

-3/26: Majority Wants Highest Court to Change At Least Part of Health Care Law
+3/26: Majority Wants High Court to Change Some of Health Care Law

 The 2010 health care law is before the United States Supreme Court today.
 What do Americans nationwide want the outcome to be?
 35% think the law should stand in its current form while 34% report the law should be completely repealed.
 A notable proportion — 21% — wants the part which mandates Americans to buy health insurance to be declared unconstitutional, and 10% are unsure.
 Similar proportions of registered voters share these views.

 Click Here for Complete March 26, 2012 USA McClatchy-Marist Poll Release and Tables